HusaIT/DirBuster/README.txt

     Run the script via "Run with PowerShell" or from the PowerShell command line.
     Review deletion_log.txt for a log of the actions taken by the script.

+    **To get list paths to files & folders in the current directory** Get-ChildItem | Select-Object FullName

 Features

     Robust Error Handling: The script can handle and log various errors during the deletion process.